M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

   - Data query - to be used when a user has a specific question about the data

-  - General question - general questions about EGA e.g., “where are you based?”
+  - General question - general questions about GDI

   - Non - user data request - user that does not have access to a dataset and needs to be told how to access.

   - Password issue - user having an issue with their password

-  - User account
+  - User account-related issues

 - **Distribution**